-ALTERNATIVE: PREFERRED ALTERNATIVE A ALTERNATIVE B NO-GO ALTERNATIVE TERRESTRIAL BIODIVERSITY ASSESSMENT IMPACT 4 Potential impact and risk: EROSION Nature of impact: Susceptibility of some areas to related disturbances.
-Removal disturbance may result in some erosion after completion of the No Impact

-Extent and duration of impact: Local and limited to site Medium term (5-15 years) Local and limited to site Medium term (5-15 years) Consequence of impact or risk: Increased erosion on site Increased erosion on site Probability of occurrence: Probable Probable Degree to which the impact may cause irreplaceable loss of resources: Very low Very low Degree to which the impact can be reversed: Reversible Reversible Indirect impacts: None identified.
+ALTERNATIVE: PREFERRED ALTERNATIVE A ALTERNATIVE B NO-GO ALTERNATIVE TERRESTRIAL BIODIVERSITY AS SESSMENT IMPACT 4 Potential impact and risk: EROSION Nature of impact: related disturbances.
+Remova erosion because of construction of vegetation cover and soil areas being susceptible to soil activity.
+No Impact Extent and duration of impact: Local and limited to site Local and limited to site • Medium term (5-15 years) Medium term (5-15 years) Consequence of impact or risk: Increased erosion on site Increased erosion on site Probability of occurrence: Probable Probable Degree to which the impact may cause irreplaceable loss of resources: Very low Very low Degree to which the impact can be reversed: Reversible Reversible Indirect impacts: None identified.
 None identified.
 Cumulative impact prior to mitigation: None None Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact Degree to which the impact can be avoided: Avoidable Avoidable Degree to which the impact can be managed: High High Degree to which the impact can be mitigated: High High Proposed mitigation: See below Residual impacts: None None Cumulative impact post mitigation: None None Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very Low (-) Very Low (-) No Impact

 - Suitable measures must be implemented in areas that are susceptible to erosion, including the stormwater structures around the parking areas as well as where mobile dune sands are present.
 Areas must be rehabilitated, and a suitable cover crop planted and/or other structures constructed. - If natural vegetation re-establishment does not occur, a suitable grass must be applied on non-sand areas. - Stormwater Management Plans must be developed for the site and should include: the management of stormwater during construction, the installation of stormwater and erosion control infrastructure, the management of infrastructure after completion of construction. - Temporary drainage works may be required to prevent stormwater to prevent silt laden surface water from draining into the estuary in proximity to the site.
-Stormwater must be prevented from entering or running off in an unmanaged manner. - To ensure that site is not subjected to excessive erosion and capable of drainage runoff with minimum risk of scour, their slopes should be profiled at a maximum 1:3 gradient. - Diversion channels should be constructed ahead of the open cuts, and above emplacement areas and stockpiles to intercept clean runoff and divert it around disturbed areas into the natural drainage system downstream of the site. - Existing vegetation must be retained as far as possible to minimise erosion problems. - It is importation that the rehabilitation of site is planned and completed in such a way that the runoff water will not cause erosion. - Sediment-laden runoff from cleared areas must be prevented from entering the estuary. - No estuary or surface water may be affected by silt emanating from the site.
+Stormwater must be prevented from entering or running off in an unmanaged manner. - To ensure that site is not subjected to excessive erosion and capable of drainage runoff with minimum risk of scour, their slopes should be profiled at a maximum 1:3 gradient. - Diversion channels should be constructed ahead of the open cuts, and above emplacement areas and stockpiles to intercept clean runoff and divert it around disturbed areas into the natural drainage system downstream of the site. - Existing vegetation must be retained as far as possible to minimise erosion problems.

+- It is importation that the rehabilitation of site is planned and completed in such a way that the runoff water will not cause erosion. - Sediment-laden runoff from cleared areas must be prevented from entering the estuary. - No estuary or surface water may be affected by silt emanating from the site.